felixleopoldo/benchpress/docs/source/available_data.rst

 A dataset is referenced by its filename.

-* Columns should be separated by a blank space ( ).
+* Columns should be separated by a blank space.
 * First row should contain labels.
 * For discrete data, the second row should contain the cardinalities of each variable.